Level of education

 Syllabus

-The focus is on properties that are crucial in terms of the intensity of the research they generate and their technological applications: electron transfer, magnetism, photomagnetism, bistability, conduction, and so on.
-Several types of compounds will be studied: molecular switches, mono- and multi-radical aromatic molecules and strategies for assembling ordered high-spin organic structures, spin-transition compounds, magnet molecules, ferro-, antiferro- or ferrimagnetically-coupled poly-metallic complexes.
+Crucial properties are addressed due to the intensity of research they generate and their technological applications: electron transfer, magnetism, photomagnetism, bistability, conduction, etc. Several types of compounds will be studied: molecular switches, mono- and multi-radical aromatic molecules and strategies for assembling ordered high-spin organic structures, spin transition compounds, magnetic molecules, and poly-metallic complexes coupled ferro-, antiferro- or ferrimagnetically.

-- Derivation of simple models for highly correlated systems (Heisenberg).
+- Derivation of simple models for strongly correlated systems (Heisenberg).

-- Monometallic complexes: spin-transition compounds (crystal field and ligand field theories, bistability concept).
+- Monometallic complexes: spin transition compounds (crystal field and ligand field theories, concept of bistability).
 Magnetically anisotropic compounds (spin-orbit coupling), towards molecular magnets (hysteresis)...

-- Bimetallic complexes: electron transfer (molecular switches) in mixed-valence compounds and spin exchange in magnetic compounds (ferro- and antiferromagnetic couplings), photomagnetism.
+- Bimetallic complexes: electron transfer (molecular switches) in mixed-valence compounds and spin exchange in magnetic compounds (ferromagnetic and antiferromagnetic couplings), photomagnetism.

 https://master-chimie.edu.umontpellier.fr/